IR-2017-94, May 5, 2017

 - By identifying and advocating for issues that impact low-income taxpayers.

 LITC grants come from appropriated funds.
-Although these grants partially fund LITCs, the clinics, their employees and their volunteers operate independently from the IRS.
+The clinics, their employees and their volunteers operate independently from the IRS.
 Examples of qualifying organizations include:

 - Clinical programs at accredited law, business or accounting schools whose students represent low-income taxpayers in tax disputes with the IRS; and